evalmee/json_api_filter/README.md

 # Handling errors

-If a server is unable to identify a relationship path or does not support inclusion of resources from a path, it MUST respond with 400 Bad Request.
+If an endpoint does not support the include parameter, it MUST respond with 400 Bad Request to any requests that include it.

 ```ruby
 class Book < ApplicationController